rks101/healthy4ever/README.md

 ## Mental wellbeing

-Mental well-being is important.
-We may not realize this until we or someone near us has gone through this.
-No one walks into a store, or purchases stress online.
+Mental well-being is essential.
+We may not realize this until someone near us has gone through this.
+No one walks into a store to buy stress or purchases stress online.
 Do you?

 Yet many individuals experience "anxiety" or "stress" icebergs hitting their mental-titanic often.
-It may be because of self-talk, over-thinking, constraints of given time, space, and resources, lack of trust in relationships or in people, taking yourself too seriously, trying to keep tight control on matters, compulsions, insecurities, trauma, etc.
+It may be accompanied by or because of self-talk, over-thinking, constraints of given time, space, and resources, lack of trust in relationships or people, taking yourself too seriously, trying to keep tight control on matters, compulsions, insecurities, trauma, etc.

-Stress or anxiety can result from our thoughts, habits, how we are dealing with our daily routine, everything that comes our way, and our response to it.
-It is natural to get "dirt" accumulated over a period of time; we need to clean it just like we do our rooms.
-Stress can increase with being alone, isolation, or unpleasant commentary (taking too seriously), so there is a need to change something in our lives.
+Stress or anxiety can result from our thoughts, habits, how we deal with our daily routine, everything that comes our way, and our response.
+It is natural to get "dirt" accumulated over some time; we need to clean it just like we do our rooms.
+Stress can increase while being alone, in isolation, or with unpleasant commentary (taking too seriously), so we must change something for a different outcome.

-First, it's going to be okay.
+First, **it's going to be okay**.
 When something good does not last forever, so shall off days.

-Second, seek professional help from Clinical Psychologists and well-being experts to work on your health.
+Second, **seek professional help** from Psychologists and well-being experts to work on your health.
 Make them your friend!
 Never hesitate to share or seek help.
-Just do not tell every person you meet in the day because they are not trained to deal with it.
+Do not tell every person you meet in the day because they are not trained to handle it.

-Third, you are not going to lose anything in your career or life by telling your condition.
+Third, **you will not lose anything** in your career or life by telling your condition.
 Hiding and not seeking help may not help you either.
-Your own health is more important now than anything you have or do not have.
+Your health is more important now than anything you have or do not have.
 Your workplace or colleagues can treat you differently, give you a tough time, or hold grudges.
-Just ignore all this small stuff as you can and forgive them by saying, "I forgive X, Y, Z; they do not know my state".
-Draw boundaries for someone being firm or harsh, being strong or bully [Dr Kalam in Wings of Fire].
+Just ignore all this small stuff and forgive them by saying, "I forgive X, Y, Z; they do not know my state".
+Draw boundaries for someone being firm or harsh to you, being strong or bully [Dr Kalam in Wings of Fire].
 It won't matter soon; take small breaks.
-Do not make big decisions for some time that can matter.
+Take your time with big decisions.
 Be grateful for all you have in this life.
-Visit a hospital emergency-ward/cemetery/Kabristan - they tell us what remains and how beautiful life is.
-Embrace sunlight and flowers - they do not manipulate us.
+Visit a hospital trauma-ward/emergency-ward/cemetery/Kabristan - they tell us clearly what remains and how beautiful life is.
+Embrace sunlight and flowers - they do not manipulate us, they do not judge.

-Fourth, more often log these in a diary or paper and share with your well-being expert whenever you can:
+Fourth, **log often** these in a diary or paper and share with your well-being expert whenever you can:

 - your sleep timings and quality of sleep,
 - your food intake, constipation, stomach upset, injuries, etc.
 - daily activities or routine, physical activity, surroundings,
-- how are you feeling on some days and times and why it is so,
+- how are you feeling on some days and why it is so,
 - recent events or anything that bothers you in particular, trauma or unpleasant events in the past,
 - What makes you feel happy, turns you off, triggers your reaction, etc., and why do you feel so?
-- log your smoking, drinking, or any kind of drug or sudden changes in the intake.
+- log your smoking, drinking, or any drug or sudden changes in the intake, body-weight changes.
+- log what you forget at times or things you repent from later.

+Fifth, **be with real people** than online people, real enemies will also work.
+Process things a little slowly this year.
+The behind-the-scenes, lead-generating algorithms embedded in the so-called social apps (TikT, YouT, Insta, Face) are increasingly designed to bring content at the top similar to what viewers have already watched/liked.
+This may lead you to believe that a) more people are suffering from such things than in reality.
+A mere 3-4 videos or links influence how you feel about something!  b) what you just saw is the reason or a solution than in reality and c) you may become a carrier of that information without verifying the source or facts often.

 [Insight Therapy](https://www.psychologytoday.com/us/blog/insight-therapy)

 <!-- [Lecture notes from Mental Well-being course by Prof. Noam Shpancer](https://drive.google.com/drive/folders/1kZKEVRw--O4XamO5mMPtutcIysscwvy9?usp=sharing)    -->

 Know about and seek professional medical advice on anxiety attacks, anxiety neurosis, migraine headaches, constant mental fatigue, etc. Do not ignore them; these can be signs of other health conditions.
 While headaches are not fatal, recurring multiple migraine attacks each month/week and prolonged heaviness in one side of the brain may need a Doctor's attention.
+There may be nothing to worry about pathologically.
 Do not intellectualize the situation and seek a doctor's advice.

 [Migrane Headaches](https://my.clevelandclinic.org/health/diseases/5005-migraine-headaches)
 [Anxiety Neurosis](https://www.sciencedirect.com/topics/medicine-and-dentistry/anxiety-neurosis)